enatsek/Debian-Ubuntu/nginx.md

 ### 4.3.
 Test it

-We'll create a test database, a table in that database, add some rows to the table on Mariadb.
-We will also create a test PHP file with the PHP code to retrieve the data from the database and display it as HTML.
+We'll create a test database, table, and PHP script to retrieve and display data.

 #### 4.3.1.
-DB Operations
+Database Setup

-Connect to Mariadb shell
+Connect to MariaDB:

 ```
 sudo mariadb
 ```

-Create mysampledb database, connect to it, create a table, fill the table, create a user with the access permission on that database and the table.

-**Run on Mariadb shell**
+Run the following SQL commands:

 ```
 CREATE DATABASE mysampledb;